This month, we welcome Phil Daniel, Managing Director, Sales and Marketing, Admedia, London, U.K..

 - Who measures your Nexus screens and what kind of data do you have to know whom they reach?

 All our screens and 6-sheets are measured on Route, and we are able to supplement this information with significant data and insight from our landlord partners.
 As mentioned, we are the exclusive leaders in Motorway Service advertising and, as such, we have significantly increased our audience and environment research over the last couple of years.
 This has allowed us to identify key audiences, such as SME, and drive extensive revenues into OOH.
 Our next big project in 2019 will be around Alternative Fuel Vehicles, working directly with a number of automotive manufacturers.
 We will be providing market leading insight into this increasingly important market, and further consolidate our position as a must-have media for all motoring briefs.
 The flexibility of the technology means that we are increasingly looking at other data sources that are particularly relevant to the unique Motorway Services’ audience.
-Things like weather and traffic triggers become so much more relevant due to the clear location and direction our visitors are traveling.
+Things like weather and traffic triggers become so much more relevant due to the clear location and direction our visitors are travelling.
 As you can imagine, this has increased our need for more localized data that can be instantly converted into a relevant creative.

 - Can you tell us details about your most recent weather-related campaign?
 Is your interactivity feature on Nexus used often?
 Can you mention a couple of other examples?